-Again, I had another one of those incidents that makes me wonder why the Service Industries of the world have decided that familiarity is assumed when it comes to dealing with their customers?
+Again, I had another incident that made me cringe.
+I wonder why the Service Industries of the world have decided that familiarity is assumed when dealing with their customers.

 I have ranted about this before with OK My Man, but this one just had me ranting for hours (ask Mrs. C8j, she was tired of it after a while).
-This young lady with the purple finger nails, more eye liner than Johnny Depp, was told by some idiot that you seem more friendly when you talk to people if you use their first name.
+This young lady with purple fingernails and more eyeliner than Johnny Depp was told by some idiot that you seem more friendly when you talk to people if you use their first name.
 I need to update my TD Profile to reflect, call me Mr. Big Caj please!

 Am I being unreasonable, expecting at least a small attempt at respect from someone in the service industry?
 At least wait for me to say it is OK to use my first name before jumping all over it.